rmccrear/codex-lv3-may-2025/week6/CAPSTONE_REQUIREMENTS.md

 4. **Include a navigation bar** that allows users to switch between the Report and Form pages (and Log In page if implemented).

-5. **Implement List Patterns**: Use at least 2 of the following patterns:
+5. **Implement List Patterns**: Use at least one of each of the following patterns:
-   - **Map**: Transform data (e.g., format dates, calculate totals)
+   - **Map**: Transform data (e.g., format dates, calculate totals, create lists in JSX)
    - **Reduce**: Aggregate data (e.g., count items, sum values)
    - **Filter**: Filter data (e.g., show only recent items, filter by category)

+6. **Implement at least one for-loop** in your code

+7. **Implement well thought out CSS design** using either Bootstrap or your own well-developed custom CSS

 ---

 ## Submission

+- Submit your **completed planning worksheet** (shared Google Doc link)
-- Submit your project repository link on the provided platform.
+- Submit your project repository link on the provided platform
-- Ensure all functionality (CRUD) is working as expected.
+- Ensure all functionality (CRUD) is working as expected
-- Include a README.md file explaining the project setup and usage.
+- Include a **README.md file** explaining the project's purpose, setup, and usage
-- Deploy the project on render.com
+- **Deploy the project** on Netlify or Vercel

+---

+*This document was created with AI assistance using Claude Sonnet 4.5 for curriculum development.*